 A Nauru opposition MP Mathew Batsiua says there are mounting numbers of jobless on the island as sackings continue in the wake of last week's anti-government protests.

-Mr Batsiua is on bail after taking part in the protests over the suspension of five opposition MPs from parliament more than a year ago.
+Mr Batsiua is on bail after taking part in the protests over the suspension of several opposition MPs from parliament more than a year ago.

 Mr Batsiua says it is part of continued quashing of dissent by the Nauru government.

-A local businessman Lockley Denuga says he has heard of three or four dismissals each in the past week from government entities including Nauru Fisheries, the Regional Processing Centre for asylum seekers, the phosphate mining firm RONphos and the port authorities as well as approximately 15 people from the Menen Hotel, including three of his nephews.
+A local businessman Lockley Denuga says he has heard of three or four dismissals each in the past week from government entities including Nauru Fisheries, the Regional Processing Centre, RONphos and the boat harbour as well as about 15 people from the Menen Hotel.